-Joe is back and now he wants to be a movie star.
-Why not give him a hand by controlling him through many different movie sets while driving a variety of vehicles?
+Joe is back and now he wants to be a movie star so why not give him a hand by controlling him through many different movie sets while driving a variety of vehicles?
 Trust me, it'll be fun!
 But, be careful; Danger is involved.

 For those new to the Joe Danger universe, you control Joe who is a stuntman with high aspirations and very little sense.
 Generally speaking, you hold a button to accelerate on a two-dimensional plane and another button to crouch which will force Joe to hop when you let go.
 Additional controls include the ability to boost, go in reverse, perform tricks, and punch opponents.
 You can also lean left and right to pass difficult terrain and pull off wheelies and flips.
 Different vehicles may utilize varying control schemes such as the jetpack which uses the boost button to ascend while the acceleration button does nothing.
 Also, the unicycle requires you to keep pushing left and right to keep your balance.
 Although there are over ten vehicles, the majority of them control exactly the same.
 This is good because you don't have to memorize the controls but it's also a missed opportunity as it would have been interesting to experience vehicle-unique mechanics.
 Anyway, the controls are perfectly tight and responsive which makes for some incredibly satisfying gameplay.